Summer Reading and Math Challenges 2022

 - Option 2: Bring this form to their School Library Media Specialist when they return to school.
 Forms returned after August 26 are not eligible for a book.

-WHPS is excited to participate in the 2019 Commissioner’s Summer Math Challenge: A Journey Through Mathematics recently announced by the Connecticut State Department of Education (CSDE).
-See Commissioner's Message to Parents and Students (Spanish version).
-The CSDE in partnership with Metametrics is offering this FREE math skills maintenance program based on grade-level standards to students who have just completed grades 1 through 8.
+Looking for ways for your child to review and keep their math skills fresh this summer?
+Take a look at this West Hartford Summer Math 2022 newsletter to find helpful information, fun activities and online resources for your child to work on math all summer long.
+Included in this newsletter is a link to The Commissioner’s 2022 Summer Math Challenge: Building the Foundation for Success recently announced by the Connecticut State Department of Education (CSDE).
+The CSDE in partnership with Metametrics is offering this FREE math skills maintenance program based on grade-level standards to students who have just completed grades K through 8.
 A state-sponsored summer math challenge program is also offered for high school students through Khan Academy.

-We hope you will enjoy engaging in the Summer Math Challenge with your child this summer!
-If any questions, please contact your school office or Kerry Jones, Director of Elementary Education, at firstname.lastname@example.org.
+We hope you will enjoy engaging in math activities with your child this summer!
+If you have any questions, please contact your elementary school’s office or Kerry Jones, Director of Elementary Education, at firstname.lastname@example.org.